oe7drt/oe7drt-hugo/content/post/2020-02-04-get-dmrids-on-the-command-line/index.md

 +++
-title = "Get DMRIDs Via Command Line" summary = "This is a quick workaround to retrieve a DMRID on console or terminal.
+title = 'Get DMRIDs Via Command Line' summary = '''This is a quick workaround to retrieve a DMRID on console or terminal.
 This comes in handy when you don't have a browser window open or not even a graphical setup running.
 The script uses w3m to retrieve website content from ham-digital.org.
-It's also usable when piping its output to a file." date = 2020-02-04T13:05:25+01:00 lastmod=2020-03-28T16:36:28+01:00 tags = ["dmr","ham radio","pi-star","script"]
+It's also usable when piping its output to a file.''' date = 2020-02-04T13:05:25+01:00 lastmod=2020-03-28T16:36:28+01:00 tags = ["dmr","ham radio","pi-star","script"]